openaudioserver/open-audio-server/API.md

 ## /webapi/AudioStation/playlist.cgi

-This URL is used to create create, update, delete and list "simple" and smart playlists.
+This URL is used to create, update, delete and list "simple" and smart playlists.

 ### Creating "simple" playlists